Saptak625/CladogramGeneratorAlgorithm/README.md

 9. If you came from step 5, all dc's with same profile will be removed.
 Else, this is simply removing after use already.
 Either way, just remove each of the dc's from the currentBranch.
 Then, return to step 2.

 ### Output
 This generator creates an EvoBranch tree starting with the root branch.
-This tree can be manipulated to display as needed(currently only supports non-visual print logs).
+This tree can be manipulated to display as needed(currently supports non-visual print logs).